325th Division (Vietnam): Vietnam War

 In early 1961 the Division was sent to Laos to support Pathet Lao forces and on 11 April captured Tchepone.
 This secured an essential area for the expansion of the Ho Chi Minh Trail.

+In March 1964 the division was split into the 325A Division which was to begin preparations for moving to South Vietnam, while the 325B Division would rebuild in the North.

 The Division's 95th Regiment arrived in Kon Tum Province in December 1964.
 In February 1965 the 95th was joined by the 101st Regiment.

 U.S intelligence indicated that the 325C Division was operating in the Vietnamese Demilitarized Zone by July 1967.

 On 3 February 1968, a battalion of the 325C attacked the Marines on Hill 861A north of Khe Sanh Combat Base, the attack was repulsed with 7 Marines and 109 PAVN killed.
 On the night of 6/7 February, the 101st Regiment and the 22nd Regiment (attached to the 304th Division), supported by 12 PT-76 lights tanks of the 203rd Armored Regiment overran the US special forces camp at Lang Vei killing 316 of the camp's defenders including seven Americans for the loss of 90 PAVN killed and seven tanks destroyed.
 On 8 February a reinforced Battalion of the 101st Regiment attacked a 9th Marines' position west of the Combat Base, 21 Marines and 150 PAVN were killed.

 On 12 July 1972 the Division together with the 312th Division was sent to support the Second Battle of Quảng Trị.

 On 15 May 1974 the Division's 95th Regiment attacked Dak Pek Camp overrunning one of the last Army of the Republic of Vietnam (ARVN) bases on Route 14.